ittech25/ransom/README.md

 Ransomware
 	server-
-		server.py - listens for the target to run ransomware.py and recieves key sendkey.py - sends the key onces payment is verified target-
+		server.py - listens for the target to run ransomware.py and recieves key stores ip in a dataframe target-
-		ransomware.py - encrypts files, sends key and deletes after listen.py - listens for decrypt message from server and recieves key, then decrypts
+		ransomware.py - encrypts files, sends key and deletes after

 convert to .exe and run on victim machine

 serverside client for ransomware